slacy/openmusictheory.github.io/modalMixture.md

 ## Roman numeral notation ##

 When the root of a borrowed chord belongs to the home key (e.g., using an E-minor chord instead of an E-major chord), the Roman numeral remains the same, since the Roman numeral simply represents the scale-degree of the chordal root.
-For example, if a piece in minor ends with a *Picardy third* (a major tonic triad), the Roman numeral is still **I**.
-(The thoroughbass will be altered to reflect the chromatic change.)
+If chord quality is reflected in the Roman numeral, then adjustments must be made to ensure that the borrowed chord's quality is reflected.
+For example, if a piece in minor ends with a *Picardy third* (a major tonic triad), the Roman numeral is **I** instead of **i**.
+(The thoroughbass will also be altered to reflect the chromatic change.)

 If the root is altered relative to the home key, use a flat or sharp in front of the Roman numeral to designate the alteration: flat to designate *lowered* (that is, a semitone below normal), sharp to designate *raised* (a semitone above normal).
-For example, a *le–do–me* chord in a major key is bVI.
+For example, a *le–do–me* chord in a major key is **bVI**.
 (Again, alter the thoroughbass as necessary.)